OCA/product-attribute/product_supplierinfo_group/readme/DESCRIPTION.rst

 With this module, price lines look to their parent (product.supplierinfo.group) in order to get the values from these repetitive fields.

-In addition, it adds a computed field that summarizes all price/quantities deals.
+In addition, it adds a computed field that summarizes all price/quantities deals and start and end date.

 Here are some screenshots for before/after comparison.